 - A common stock portfolio is certain to fluctuate over any period of time.

 - Graham’s Opinion on Aggressive Investors:

 The low probability of aggressive picks will out-weigh the gains collected over a long period of time.
 ‘The aggressive investor will expect to fare better than his passive equivalent, but his results may well be worse.’

 If you need any further help with the book or have any doubts, feel free to comment below.
 I will be happy to help you.
 Happy Investing!

-The intelligent investor by Benjamin Graham book summary, the intelligent investor by Benjamin Graham summary, the intelligent investor by Benjamin Graham summary pdf, graham the intelligent investor summary, the intelligent investor by Benjamin Graham summary chapter 8, the intelligent investor summary chapter 20, the intelligent investor by Benjamin Graham summary must read
+Tags: The intelligent investor by Benjamin Graham book summary, the intelligent investor by Benjamin Graham summary, the intelligent investor by Benjamin Graham summary pdf, Graham the intelligent investor summary, the intelligent investor by Benjamin Graham summary chapter 8, the intelligent investor summary chapter 20, the intelligent investor by Benjamin Graham summary must read